 Course Content

 Ethics Beliefs and Philosophy

-Key concepts: Conflict Extremism The Holocaust Racism Sexism Poverty Abortion Euthanasia Tradition (Forced Marriage and FGM) New Religious Movements and Cults Key questions: What is real?
-(Plato's Cave and the Matrix) Who are you?
-What is our ultimate purpose?
-What is AI became sentient?
-What is freewill (Freewill vs Determinism) What is the difference between humans and animals?
-Are we speciesist?
+Key concepts: Peace and Conflict Extremism Inequality The Holocaust Racism Sexism Poverty Abortion Euthanasia Organ Donation Tradition (Forced Marriage and FGM) New Religious Movements and Cults Key questions: • What is real?
+(Plato's Cave and the Matrix) • Who are you? • What is Just War?

 Ethics and Belief is a non-examined course.
-We do however, have a Thornden School Award in the form of certification at bronze, silver and gold level.
+We do, however, have a Thornden School Award in the form of certification at bronze, silver and gold level.
 This award also contributes to the Thornden Baccalaureate Award.
 Each Ethics and Belief unit is teacher assessed based on the development of the skills indicated above.